muhdHidir/TheGreenInvestor-Backend/README.md

 ## Getting Started

-The Green Investor Project consists of 2 parts, which can be found in the 'react-frontend' and 'G2-T6' folders.2.
-The
+The Green Investor Project consists of 2 parts, which can be found in the 'react-frontend' and 'G2-T6' folders.
 1. The Green Investor API Server (Springboot)
 2. The Green Investor Web Application (React)